-GOAL 1.0: ASSURE THAT RESIDENTS OF HEBER CITY HAVE ADEQUATE ACCESS TO PARKS
+GOAL 1.0: ASSURE THAT RESIDENTS OF HEBER CITY HAVE ADEQUATE ACCESS TO PARKS a.
+Implementation Measure: Develop 34.4 acres of planned parks as per the design concept in this plan by 2030 and buildout to meet needs.

 Policy 1.1: Meet the recommended Level of Service (LOS) for parks of 4.0 acres per 1,000 population in the future and distribute parks equitably in the community, aiming to provide a park with 1⁄2 mile of all residential areas with a significant population.